 The company also has invested in additional natural gas generation, a cleaner, more efficient and cost-effective energy resource.
-TEP’s will support the expansion of solar and wind systems while reducing water usage and emissions.
+TEP’s natural gas generation resources will support the expansion of solar and wind systems while reducing water usage and emissions.
 The energy marketplace also is evolving to help utilities address intermittency and use traditional resources more efficiently.
 TEP is preparing to join the California Independent System Operator’s Energy Imbalance Market (EIM) in April 2022, allowing it to execute real-time energy trades in 15-minute increments to address short-term energy needs.

 TEP is committed to a “green investment” strategy as the company transitions from coal-fired generation to providing more renewable and natural gas-fired power.
 TEP already is recognized as an industry leader in development of energy storage systems and offers an online dashboard that shows customers how much renewable power the company’s community-scale wind and solar power systems are generating in real-time throughout the day.

 Strategies described in TEP’s IRP are expected to comply with the ACC’s proposed energy rules.